christianhujer/aceunit/README.md

 If you want to use AceUnit for testing on your POSIX system, simply run `make && sudo make install`.
 This will install AceUnit into `/usr/local/`.
 You can override the installation location using the `PREFIX` variable, like this: `sudo make install PREFIX=/opt/aceunit/`.
+This is also how you can install it into a project, just set the `PREFIX` variable accordingly.

 The `PREFIX` variable only has an effect during installation, you do not need to rebuild.

 The same way, you can remove a previous installation by running `sudo make uninstall`.